Dantevg/Oblock/README.md

 The [`notes/`](notes/) directory contains some files with notes.
 Please keep in mind that most of those files are old and I haven't updated them in a while.
-[`syntax-semantics.md`](notes/syntax-semantics.md) is the most active notes file, but that also still has some old ideas and out-of-date information.
+[`notes.md`](notes/notes.md) is the most active notes file, but that also still has some old ideas and out-of-date information the further down you go.
 These notes were also primarily meant for my later self (this repo was private until very recent, depending on when you read this), so some may not even make sense to you.
 They may also show you how much I don't know what I'm doing, but